 We all know that the sun is our skin’s greatest enemy.
-So if you're after a golden glow, the only safe way to get it is from a tube of self-tanner.
+So if you want the look of a right-off-the-beach tan, the only safe way to get it is from a tube of self-tanner.
 Or is it?

-There’s no question that a fake tan is preferable to lying out in the sun or on a tanning bed and risking skin damage.
-But you might be surprised to learn how self-tanner actually works—and how it, too, can age your skin.
+There’s no question that a fake tan is preferable to lying out in the sun or on a tanning bed, and risking skin damage.
+But you might be surprised to learn how self-tanner actually works—and how it, too, may harm your skin.

 How Does Self-Tanner Work?